-Living Nature’s new certified organic Kekebaby Barrier Balm is a gentle, waxy balm that nourishes and protects skin from nappy rash.
+Living Nature’s certified organic Kekebaby Barrier Balm is a gentle, waxy balm that nourishes and protects skin from nappy rash.
 Formulated with certified organic coconut oil, beeswax and cupuacu butter to provide your baby with a soothing barrier to protect delicate skin.
-Kekebaby Barrier Balm is fragrance free and only a small (pea sized) amount is needed.
+Clinically tested and dermatologist evaluated ensuring suitability for sensitive skins, Kekebaby Barrier Balm is also fragrance free and only a small (pea sized) amount is needed.

 It is only natural to want the best for the little humans in your life, and your instincts tell you to nourish and protect their delicate skin with products that are nutrient-rich, safe and chemical free.
 To view the entire 'Kekebaby range click here.

 To use: apply a small (pea sized) amount to baby’s clean, dry bottom at nappy change time.
 Only a thin layer is needed.

 If baby already has irritation you can use the Kekebaby Barrier Balm to help soothe skin.
 For additional soothing combine with Kekebaby Massage Oil.
 Kekebaby Barrier Balm can also be used by mum’s to help soothe cracking & sore nipples (wipe nipples clean prior to breast feeding and re-apply).

 Living Nature also encourages the use of natural baby wipes.